salvatore-ferrone/salvatore-ferrone/personalsite/content/posts/PhD-checkpoint/index.md

 ## PhD Checkpoint #1

 To Dr. Gary Mamon and Dr. Françoise Combes, thank you for taking your time out to check in my progress.
 I hope that you will find my work satisfactory and can critique it freely in the aims of forming a better scientist.
 To Dr. Paola Di Matteo, thank you for directing me and providing me with an opportunity to make a valid contribution in astronomy.
 To Dr. Marco Montouri, I look forward to working together more closely when I arrive in Rome.
 I would also like to thank other professors and professionals who have helped such as Nicolas Leclerc, Rodrigo Ibata, Clément Hottier, Owain Snaith,  Sergey Khoperskov, Misha Haywood, Alessandra Mastrobuono-Battisti, and David Valls-Gabaud.
-Additionally, I would like to thank the other junior researchers within and outside of our group such as Gulia Pagnini, Valeria Cerqui, Andre Saccardi, Jesse Palmerio, Laia Casamiquela, and Sofia Bisero, Eliot Stien, and Antoine Fort.
+Additionally, I would like to thank the other junior researchers within and outside of our group such as Gulia Pagnini, Valeria Cerqui, Andre Saccardi, Jesse Palmerio, Laia Casamiquela, and Sofia Bisero, Eliot Stien, Antoine Fort, Houda Haidar, and David Paipa.
 Lastly, Herminia de Oliveira Amorim.

 ## Les courants stellaires pour l'archéologie galactique et cosmique : quand la gravité rencontre la complexité
 (Stellar streams for Galactic and cosmic archaeology: when gravity meets complexity)